sonjagr/AnomalyDet_DEMO/README.md

 DEMONSTRATION REPOSITORY
 ###                  ###

 Demonstration repo of codes used to train an anomaly detector.

-Person responsible: sonja.gronroos@cern.ch // smgronroos@gmail.com
+Good placces to check out:

+train_AE.py = training the autoencoder for anomaly enhancement
+process_train_CNN_on_patches_Bayer_CLEANED.py = training anomaly detecting classifier

 The repository contains the Python scripts used for developing the anomaly detector for 8inch HGCAL silicon sensor and partials.
 By running the algorithm with new scan mappings, also other sensor geometries could be inspected.